kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

     - However, mastering these basics is useful for general programming tasks outside of interviews.

 **Analogy for Understanding Bit Shifting:**
 Think of bit shifting like a queue of people sitting in a row of chairs. **Left shifting** is like everyone moving one chair to the left; the person at the far left falls off the end and disappears, while a new person (a zero) sits in the empty chair on the right. **Right shifting** is the same process in reverse: everyone moves right, the person on the far right disappears, and a new zero sits in the chair on the far left.
-Just as adding a zero to the end of a decimal number ($15 \rightarrow 150$) multiplies it by 10, adding a zero to the end of a binary number multiplies it by 2.
+Just as adding a zero to the end of a decimal number (`15 -> 150`) multiplies it by 10, adding a zero to the end of a binary number multiplies it by 2.

+## Prompts

-## Prompt for Notes Formatting
+### Notes Formatting
 ```
 Create super depth notes in Markdown (.md) format with 100% information preserved, no loss.
 Use simple grammar and keep everything clear, direct, and well-structured. using headings, subheadings,paragraphs, statements and code blocks when needed.
 Include every detail, definition, example, and step exactly from the source. transform the given content into clean, readable .md format.
 and no #, just nested - lines plaintext
 ```

+### LaTeX math symbols/commands -> Markdown-friendly alternatives
 ```
-\to => =>
+\to => ->
 \times => *
 $ => ** or `
 \log => LOG
+\rightarrow => ->
+\cdot => *
 ```

 ---